rGarmendia/terraform-kubernetes/README.md

 # WeFox
 > Disclaimer: For the sake of simplicity, we're going to explain how to use this whole toolset in the repository's README.
-It's important to note that getting everything to work for this project means using several different repositories, just like best practices suggest.
+It's important to note that getting everything to work for this project means using several different repositories, just like best practices suggest.i

 ## Topology